 - Invasive roots can shift your retaining walls

-This will not only cause structural damage to your home, but it may also necessitate costly tree removal.
+This will not only cause structural damage to your home but may also necessitate costly tree removal.

 What are the Warning Signs of Invasive Rooting System?

 Invasive tree roots can damage paving, retaining walls, driveways, drains, and the foundations of buildings.
 The following are the most common signs of invasive root damage in paving and driveways: